noelvissers/DailyReleaseRadar/README.md

 # DailyReleaseRadar

-Catch all the latest music from artists you follow.
-Updates daily.
+Gets the latest Spotify releases of the artists you follow and adds them to your Daily Release Radar playlist.

 ## App settings